czantoine/slack-bot-aws-lambda/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This repository is licensed under the Apache License 2.0.
 See the LICENSE file.